It’s a sweltering summer’s day.

 Air conditioners let you control your air.
 By keeping your room sealed, the only new air is brought in through the air conditioner.
 And any good model will have a filter system to make sure you’re not breathing in pollutants, allergens, or other toxins.

 This might not be a problem if you live on some lovely green land.
 But if you’re in a city or near a freeway, you might want to consider the clean air of a good air conditioner.

 The only noise from a swamp cooler is the sound of a fan blowing.
 In good models, this can be close to whisper-quiet.
 Even the loudest versions can still be covered with a decent pair of headphones or speakers.

 Air conditioners can make a bit of a racket.
 Mostly due to the compressor.
 CLUNK.
 Hummmmm… it gets old fast.

 While older air conditioners were like nails on a chalkboard, these modern models can get close to whisper quiet.
 Most quality versions even have a super quiet ‘sleep mode’.

-Being a modern, digitally controlled appliance – air conditioners offer a ton more features than a swamp cooler.
+Being a modern, digitally controlled appliance – air conditioners offer a ton more features than swamp coolers.